 Using Electronic Identification and Verification (EID&V)

-Many finance providers and brokers now use EID&V to conduct due diligence on customers.
-Dealer staff might only need to obtain basic information from the customer such as name, date of birth, address and would not always be required to ask for ID documentation confirming the validity of these details.
+Many finance providers and brokers now use EID&V to conduct CDD.
+Dealer staff might only need to obtain basic information from the customer such as name, date of birth, address and may not always be required to ask for ID documentation confirming the validity of these details.
 It is best practice for dealers to check photo ID and if necessary non-photo ID and take copies - even where lenders do not request this information.